What Causes Calcium Deposits?

 Seek help from a medical professional if any of the following symptoms apply to you:

 PAD treatment at the USA Vascular Centers is done with the help of a special procedure, known as balloon stent angioplasty.
-This minimally invasive, non-surgical procedure is used to open or expand blocked arteries.
-A small balloon will be inserted into a medical device, known as the catheter, which is a thin flexible tube with a mounted camera.
+This non-surgical procedure is used to open or expand blocked arteries.
+A small balloon will be inserted into the blocked artery with a catheter, which is then inflated to allow for the placement of a stent.
+The stent is left in place to increase blood flow while the catheter and balloon are removed.

 Do you want to know more about Peripheral Artery Disease (PAD)?
 Check out some of our other blog articles: